 My approach to philanthropy will continue to be thoughtful,” she said.
 “It will take time and effort and care.
 But I won’t wait.
 And I will keep at it until the safe is empty.”
 Mackenzie Scott

 But her contribution has a far overarching halo effect for driving insightful practices for setting up a well-defined paradigm for generations to follow.
 The Mackenzie Effort is leading the way to be mindful of giving fostering data-driven models enabling social change and impact within the global ecosystem.
-Her effort has shown the humane aspect of the pandemic, a collective way of channeling social good integrating multiple actors leveraging technology, knowledge, and kickass thoughtful practices for enabling an everlasting change.
-(B: Billion).
+Her effort has shown the humane aspect of the pandemic, a collective way of channeling social good integrating multiple actors leveraging technology, knowledge, and kickass reflective practices for enabling a lasting change.

 “A small gesture at the right time, is worth a long rhyme” Nishant Malhotra